mithray/hashtml/README.md

 It's true that no web page is identical( \**cough*\* ...bootstrap), yet HashTML will perform a number of operations on the HTML component before hashing, to make the component more shareable.
 Examples of this are removing `textContent` from the HTML component, stripping whitespace, using a common, published standard for html minification, and stripping the web component's designer's choice of css variables from the hash.
 Ultimately, it will not be a lot different from the copying of design patterns which already happens.
 There will be less flexibilty in changing components, but your components can be signed in a build step and a single signature for the whole document is sufficient to meet the recommendation.

 ## <a name="server_use"></a>[Server Use](#toc)
+*basic html subresource hasher is implemented*

-The The minification should either follow a specified standard of minification, or provide a link to a place where the minification rules are specified, so the user agents, or scripts for verification sent to the user, are able to minify the HashTML element and derive the hash and check the signatures automatically on the client side.
+The minification should either follow a specified standard of minification, or provide a link to a place where the minification rules are specified, so the user agents, or scripts for verification sent to the user, are able to minify the HashTML element and derive the hash and check the signatures automatically on the client side.

 So far the process goes as follows:
 1. Identify each element of the html file with a `class="HashTML"`